di-teach/supinfo_5cloud_course/projects/01-my-data-platform/ReadMe.md

 **Output**: A fully operational data ingestion pipeline that collects data from the chosen source in real-time and stores it in a cloud-based data store.

+> [!IMPORTANT]
-####  Otherwise, you can simulate the data ingestion and processing locally.
+> Otherwise, you can simulate the data ingestion and processing locally.

 Instead of using Azure Data Factory, students can set up a data ingestion pipeline locally using Python and Apache Airflow for orchestration.